Retrospective Tools

 Summary

 Miro leads on retro toolkit, fun factor, AI & insights, integrations and enterprise-grade.
-RetroTool leads on value.
+RetroTool leads on ease of use and value.

 Scores compared